meliodas0n/learn/maths/linear_algebra.md

 If it important to note that row operations are *reversible*.
 If two rows are interchanged, they can be returned to their original positions by another interchange.

 ##### If the augmented matrices of two linear systems are now equivalent, then the two systems have the same solution set.

+#### Existence and Uniqueness Questions
+Answers to the following two questions will determine the nature of the solution set for a linear system as to determine which possibility is true for a particular system, (possibility -- no solution or one solution or infinite solution),

+1. Is th e system consistentl that is, does at least one solution *exist*?
+2. If a solution exists, is it the *only one*; that is, is the solution *unique*?

+### Numerical Note:
+In real-world problems, system of linear equations are solved by a computer, For a square coefficient matrix, computer programs nearly always use the elimination algorithm.
+The vast majority of linear algebra problems in business and industry are solved with programs that use *floating point arithmetic*.
+Numbers are represented as decimals +-.d1...dp x 10^r, where *r* is an integer and the number *p* of digits to the right of the decimal point is usually between 8 and 16.
+Arithmetic with such numbers typically is inexact, because the results must be rounded(or truncated) to the numbner of digits stored.
+"Roundoff error" is also introduced when a number such as 1/3 is entered into the computer, since its decimal representation must be approximated by a finite number of digits.
+*`Fortunately, inaccuracies in floating point arithmetic seldom cause problems.`*